Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 47:4 All of the small nations on the Mediterranean coast (the only possible land route from Mesopotamia to Egypt because of the desert in between) will be invaded and defeated.

 ▣ "The remnant of the coastland of Caphtor" The Philistines were from Caphtor (cf. Deut.
 2:23; Amos 9:7).
-However, "Caphtor" here may be a general reference to all the islands of the eastern Mediterranean.
+However, "Caphtor" here may be a reference to

-47:5 There were five independent city-states which made up Philistia (i.e., same political structure as Greece).
+47:5 There were five independent city-states which made up Philistia (i.e. same political structure as Greece).

 1. Gaza